riya22451/delta-demo/README.md

 # delta-demo
-this is a demo for git and github course
+this is a demo for git and &amp;
+github course